nathhad/docker-rooterbuilder/README.md

 # ROOter Builder (Docker)

-This is a containerized build environment for ROOter GoldenOrb based on OpenWRT release 19.07.6.
-At the time of this writing, this is the primary build environment for ROOter, and covers 125 router models.
+This is a set of containerized build environments for ROOter GoldenOrb based on OpenWRT release 19.07.6.
+At the time of this writing, 19.07.6 is the primary build environment for ROOter, covers 125 router models, and is fully supported here.
+The 18.06.7 build container is under active development, only covers one standard model, and should be considered experimental at this time.

 This container also includes the [nathhad/autobuilder](https://github.com/nathhad/autobuilder) wrapper script system.
 It is meant to be a main building block to